Followers

 Frustrated British

 By that time, help arrived in the form of Colonel Elijah Hand's militia and two cannons.
 They reinforced the south side of the creek.
-At that, a frustrated Mawhood pulled back his forces and moved on to another objective - Hancock's Bridge before ultimately returning to Philadelphia.
-The engagement at Quinton's Bridge was a small one, but typical of the war.
-No real winner or loser.
-The relatively large loss of lives was offset by the rapid reinforcement of the creek and Mawhood's decision to try his luck elsewhere.
+Frustrated, Mawhood pulled back his forces and moved on to another objective—Hancock's Bridge—before ultimately returning to Philadelphia.
+The engagement at Quinton's Bridge was small but typical of the war.
+There was no clear winner or loser.
+The significant loss of lives was balanced by the quick reinforcement of the creek and Mawhood's decision to seek his luck elsewhere.

 Sunday, January 10, 2016